 - Naturally non-stick, if you can season it properly.

 - Enamelled cast iron pan is easy to clean.

 - Enamelled cast iron pan is expensive.

 Non-Stick Frying Pan

 A non-stick frying pan is considered to be the ideal option for healthy cooking.
 Because its non-stick cooking surface allows cooking with less fat.
 It reduces excess oil or fat from the food and prevents food from sticking on the surface of the pan.
 In short, non-stick cookware is the best option for food that requires only low to medium heat for cooking.
-Moreover, the non-stick coating surface will wear off over time.
+And there are different types of non stick pans are available but Teflon coated non-stick pans are common.
+Moreover, they are perfect as flat frying pan but the non-stick coating surface will wear off over time.

 - Conduct heat evenly and rapidly.